dusaurabh/Saurabh-ERA-V2-Master/Assignment_19/README.md

 # This ERA V2 Assignment 19 of Session 19
-## In this assignment we were ask to train the nano-GPT by referring to
+## In this assignment we were ask to train the nano-GPT

+### input.txt is the input data for the nano-GPT

 ### Below is the model loss